Find out how to become a teacher

 You’ve decided you want to become a teacher, but now what?
 Perhaps you’re interested in Early Childhood education, or you’d like to take your studies further and become a researcher.
 Whatever you’re interested in achieving, we can put you on the path to get you there.

 Undergraduate direct entry

-Teacher Education Scholarships are available through teach.NSW for students who are Aboriginal, would like to teach in a high-demand subject area, or would like to work in a rural or remote NSW public school.
+Teacher Education Scholarships are available through teach.NSW for Indigenous students, those who would like to teach in a high-demand subject area, or would like to work in a rural or remote NSW public school.

 Undergraduate pathway courses

-Admission into the Master of Teaching is assessed on the basis of an applicant having ideally completed major and minor study areas in which they intend to specialise and that align with the Australian National Curriculum.
-Applicants who have only completed a major study area may still gain admission to the course, but will qualify to teach in one secondary subject only.
-As part of their course study, applicants may be able to choose elective units, which may be used towards a recognised minor study area.
+To gain admission into the Master of Teaching you will ideally have completed major and minor study areas in your intended specialisation that also align with the Australian National Curriculum.
+Applicants who have only completed a major study area can still gain admission to the course but will qualify to teach in one secondary subject only.
+As part of their course study, applicants may be able to choose elective units that may be used towards a recognised minor study area.

 The Graduate Diploma in Education (Early Childhood) is designed for those who wish to be four-year trained early childhood teachers, or who want to upgrade from a three-year teaching qualification.
 If you have not completed the prescribed course content in your degree studies you may wish to consider the Bachelor of Arts/Bachelor of Education (Primary/Secondary).
 Your undergraduate studies will generally provide significant advanced standing credit towards this study option.

 Contact the Faculty of Education

 T: +61 7 5589 3130

 T: +61 2 6620 3618